barneyhawes/decent-metric/README.md

 - Added metric_get_font wrapper function so we can load fonts at any size on the fly.
 - Swapped water and temp meters on status bar so that they are closer to corresponding meters in Espresso window
 - When the water level runs out, it will stay on the most recent menu page
+- Detect when DE1 is not connected and disable start buttons (also prevents temp/water warnings and shows in status text)

 v0.3 15/01/2020
 - Added message to status bar during heating